ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 1. When creating a custom property.

-    When a custom property is being created, there is an option in the **Add Property** panel to set the tooltip.
+    When a custom property is being created, there is an option in the **Add Property** window to set the tooltip.

     ![!Tooltip](../img/CustomProperties/AddPropertyTooltip.png){: .center loading="lazy" }